julcaguiat/j-cag.github.io/topic-pages/1VBox_page.md

 ![](../images/1VBox2-images/9.png)

-> **VirtualBox Manager** should start automatically and the VirtualBox
+- The **VirtualBox Manager** should start automatically.

-> shortcut should appear on your desktop.
+- The VirtualBox shortcut should appear on your desktop.

 ![](../images/1VBox2-images/10.png)

-> **!!!
+- **!!!
 REBOOT** for good measure.

-⸻
+---

-**✅ Done!**
+### **✅ Done!**

-**VirtualBox** is now successfully installed on your Windows 11, and all future
+> **VirtualBox** is now successfully installed on your Windows 11!

-virtual machines (VMs) will be stored on: D:\\virtualbox-VMs\\ for better organization
+> Future virtual machines (VMs) will be stored on: D:\\virtualbox-VMs\\ for

-of VMs and for saving storage space of C:
+> better VM organization and saving C: storage space.

-The next steps are to setup the following on the VirtualBox:
+**The next steps are to setup the following on VirtualBox:**

-• 🧪 Kali Linux VM for penetration testing.
+• 🧪 Kali Linux VM installation for penetration testing.

-• 🪟 Windows VM as target machine monitored with Wazuh Agent.
+• 🪟 Windows 10 VM installation as target machine monitored by Wazuh SIEM.

-• 🛡️ Ubuntu VM as a server for Wazuh SIEM.
+• 🛡️ Ubuntu VM and Wazuh installation for end-point security monitoring.

-• 🌐 pfSense firewall for virtual networking.
+• 🌐 pfSense firewall for the virtual network.

 [🔙 Back to Home](../index.md)